Great Bulmoor Farm caerleon

 The oldest farm in Monmouthshire

-Of all the dozens of farms in our family, the only one we recall visiting as children was Great Bulmoor, less than ten minutes by car from our home in Langstone.
-It was home to Uncle Phil and Auntie Irene – Phillip Phillips, to give him his full name – who was from our grandmother Catherine Phillips’ side of the family.
+Of all the dozens of farms in our family, the one we recall most from childhood is Great Bulmoor, less than ten minutes by car from our home in Langstone.
+It was home to Uncle Phil and Auntie Irene.
+Phillip Phillips, to give him his full name, was a nephew of our grandmother Catherine Phillips.
 Born at Great Bulmoor, he spent his entire life there until his passing in 1983.

 A Historic Farm

 Great Bulmoor has a storied history.
-In 1921, the South Wales Argus recorded it as the oldest farm in Monmouthshire, and some of its buildings date back to the 16th century.
-The name “Great Bulmoor” refers not to the substantial farmhouse that fronts Bulmoor Road but to the modest whitewashed cottage and stone outbuildings between the road and the River Usk – the farmhouse came later.
-One of these stone barns housed a famous horse-powered cider press.
+In 1921, the South Wales Argus recorded it as the oldest farm in Monmouthshire, with some of its existing buildings dating back to the 16th century.
+The name “Great Bulmoor” refers not to the substantial farmhouse that now fronts Bulmoor Road but to the modest whitewashed cottage and stone outbuildings that stood between the road and the River Usk.
+One of these stone buildings housed a famous horse-powered cider press.
 Apples were placed in a trough, and a horse would walk in circles, hauling a heavy roller to crush them.
-The juice was then transferred to a cellar beneath a lower outhouse.
+The pulp was then pressed before the juice was transferred to a cool cellar beneath a lower outhouse.

 Great Bulmoor is also renowned for its Roman discoveries.
-The first recorded excavation took place in 1815, uncovering a Roman building.
+The first recorded excavation took place in 1815, uncovering a Roman building and gravestones.
 Further excavations in 1975 revealed structures dating from the 2nd or 3rd century AD.
 A Roman cemetery once stood in the farm’s orchard.
-The historian Arthur Machen suggested that a retired officer of the 2nd Augustan Legion had a villa at Bulmoor, possibly with a private cemetery.
+The author and historian Arthur Machen suggested that a retired officer of the 2nd Augustan Legion had a villa at Bulmoor, possibly with a private cemetery.
 The farm’s Roman connections are further supported by the existence of a steep path leading from the farm to St Alban’s, where a Roman martyr was buried.

 19th Century at the Farm

 The site of the Roman cemetary at Bulmore was first identified in 1815 when a large masonry building was discovered, containing eight tombstones that has been laid face down on the floor.
-One notable inscription read: “Hail, Julia, dearest wife: For ever farewell.”
+One notable inscription from a stone found on the farm read: “Hail, Julia, dearest wife: For ever farewell.”
 Later excavations in 1975 uncovered a substantial multi-phase masonry building also containing reused tombstones.

 Census records reveal that in the 19th century, Great Bulmoor had a high turnover of occupants.
 In 1881, an auctioneer named Mr. Jones lived there, followed in 1891 by Evan Thomas, a 60-year-old farmer from Wenvoe, who resided at the farm with his wife and a servant.
-By the turn of the century, 33-year-old Alfred G. Moxham from Chew Magna was the resident farmer.
-He had been living at Kemeys House with his parents but after marrying Ann, he moved to Bulmoor, where they had two children before emigrating to Canada to start a new life.
+By the turn of the century, 33-year-old Alfred G. Moxham, born in Chew Magna, was the resident farmer.
+He had been living at Kemeys House with his parents but after marrying Ann, he moved to Bulmoor, where they had two children.
+They later emigrated to Canada to start a new life.

 The Phillips Family at Bulmoor

-In 1934, part of Bulmoor was sold to a private company to build an open-air swimming pool, café, and restaurant.
-Bulmoor Lido, as it became known, opened to the public in July, attracting visitors in the hundreds, arriving by omnibuses, on foot, or by bicycle.
-The 8.5-acre complex, featuring a large adult pool, a smaller children’s pool, and adjoining lawns, became Newport’s favourite out-of-town resort.
+In 1934, a portion of Bulmoor farmland was sold to a private company for the construction of an open-air swimming pool, café, and restaurant.
+The site, later named Bulmore Lido, opened to the public in July and quickly became a popular attraction, drawing hundreds of visitors who arrived by omnibus, on foot, or by bicycle.
+Spanning 8.5 acres and accessed through an old iron turnstile, the complex featured a large adult pool, a smaller children’s pool, and adjoining lawns, making it Newport’s favorite out-of-town retreat.

-In 1955, renowned local historian Fred J. Hando visited Great Bulmoor.
-He described 76-year-old Lewis Phillips as a cheerful pipe smoker and spent time with Phillip, who gave him a tour of the cider house.
-Hando recalled watching the cider press in operation as a boy and was delighted that the Phillips family had plans to restore it.
+In 1955, renowned local historian Fred J. Hando visited Great Bulmoor, one of several trips he made over the years.
+During his visit, he met 76-year-old Lewis Phillips, who he described as a cheerful pipe smoker, and his son Phillip who gave him a tour of the cider house.
+Fred Hando fondly recalled watching the cider press in action as a boy and was delighted to learn that Lewis planned to restore it using apples from his own orchard.
+Hando provided a detailed description of the cider house, noting its 16th-century doorway, ancient timber windows, and the oak winding staircase leading to the attic

 Mysteries of the Farm

 Great Bulmoor’s history holds many intriguing questions.
 An Austrian bishop once visited the Phillips family, claiming that his records indicated a German church once stood near the cider house.
-Archaeologist Sir Mortimer Wheeler also visited, believing that a Roman suburb once occupied the site.
-He urged Phillip to document all his discoveries.
+Archaeologist Sir Mortimer Wheeler, Director of both the National Museum of Wales and London Museum, also visited, believing that a Roman suburb once occupied the site.
+He urged Phillip Phillips to document and preserve, all his discoveries.

-One of Phillip’s most enduring tales was of ghostly apparitions.
-A rational farmer, he reported seeing a legion of Roman soldiers marching through his home at night – visible only from the knees up.
-As children, we dismissed this as a ghost story, but knowing now about the Roman graves on the site, it seems more plausible.
-A 2024 episode of the BBC show Uncanny discussed a similar phenomenon, attributing the missing lower limbs to rising ground levels over centuries.
-Perhaps Uncle Phil truly did have Roman visitors!
+One of the most enduring tales handed down by Phillip Phillips was of ghostly apparitions.
+A rational farmer, he reported seeing a legion of Roman soldiers marching through his home at night, apparently on their knees!
+As children, we dismissed this as a tall story, but knowing now about the Roman graves on the site, it makes more sense.
+A 2024 episode of the BBC show Uncanny discussed a similar phenomenon.
+The expert explained that the Roman soldiers only appeared to be walking on their knees because the ground levels that existed in their time were considerably lower than today.
+So perhaps Uncle Phil truly did have Roman visitors!

 The End of an Era

-Following Phillip’s passing, his estate was auctioned at the Celtic Manor on July 15, 1983.
 Great Bulmoor was divided into two lots: Lot One included the farmhouse, outbuildings, orchard, and four acres of land, while Lot Two comprised 91 acres of farmland.
-The new owner of Lot One extensively renovated the farmhouse, later selling it as an executive home in 1988.
+The new owner of Lot One carried out extensive renovations on the farmhouse before selling it as an executive home in 1988 The other farm buildings were developed into separate residential units.
+Meanwhile, local farmer Mr. Richardson purchased the Bulmoor land, having sold his smaller farm in Christchurch to the Celtic Manor.

-Shortly after Phillip’s death, Mr. Richardson, a neighbouring farmer, excavated topsoil to build a new farmhouse and barn.
+After buying the land Mr Richardson excavated topsoil on land opposite Great Bulmoor to build a new farmhouse and barn.
 His work uncovered a network of Roman walls.
 Archaeologist David Zienkiewicz led an emergency dig, confirming Phillip’s long-held belief that a civilian Roman settlement once stood on the land.

-Today, Bulmoor consists of three separate residential properties: Bulmoor Farmhouse, The Great Bulmoor Farm Cottages, and The Cider House.
+Today, Bulmoor is owned by the Celtic Manor and consists of three separate residential properties: Bulmoor Farmhouse, The Great Bulmoor Farm Cottages, and The Cider House.
 While the views of Caerleon and the River Usk remain, they now include the backdrop of a golf course.
 The legacy of Great Bulmoor lives on, not only in our memories but in its rich, historic past.

 Something to add to the story of Great Bulmoor Farm?
 Please email us: [email protected]